 Once you no longer require a database, you can delete it using JServer Manager.
+You must have DBA privilege to delect a database.

-- Deleting a database - 1.
-Select Delete Database from the main console.
+Deleting a database

+1. Select Delete Database from the main console.
 The Delete Database window appears.

 - 2. Select a database from the Database Name menu. - 3.
 The Login window appears.